ZhendongYuan/VGI2Pop/README.md

 The performance of two popular dasymetric mapping methods are compared to VGI2Pop.
 Our proposed VGI2Pop achieved 71.4% higher aggregated accuracy than the conventional multi-class dasymetric mapping method and 48.8% higher than the random forest method based on land use and land cover data.

-## code of VGI2Pop
+## Code of VGI2Pop

-show the tree structure and explain which part is for what
+Show the tree structure and explain which part is for what.
+Preprocessing:
+experiment 1:
+experiment 2:

 ## exsiting fine-scaled urban population map